-For detailed information about the switch hardware and firmware features, specifications, and standards, see the switch Application Guide.
+For detailed information about the switch hardware and firmware features, specifications, and standards, see the switch Application Guide for the switch module.
 See the documentation that came with your IBM chassis for information about the environmental conditions and specifications that are supported by the system.